github-education-resources/codespaces-teaching-js-template/README.md

 To get you started we included some basic linter settings typically found in JavaScript, and React applications.
 Including extensions for [Prettier](https://prettier.io/) (for code formatting rules), and web accessibility with [eslint-plugin-jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y).

 Let's now update the linter rules to check for [prop types](https://reactjs.org/docs/typechecking-with-proptypes.html) to be defined on all React components.
 To set this linter rule, open the `.eslintrc` file.
-Within the `rules` item add: `"react/prop-types": "warn"`.
+Within the `rules` object add: `"react/prop-types": "warn"`.
 Your ESLint rules should then be:

 ```javascript
 "rules": {